Paper-Pixel/Paper-Pixels-Design-System/README.md

 `$color-base` This is the darkest color in the pallet. _Needs to be refactored as the text color and background color need to be seperated_

 `$color-grey` Default 3.0 contrast grey.

+## Mixins

+**The mixins for this project need to be refactored**

+## Load Order

+If you would like to update the order all of the parcel sass files load you can find them `source/styles/source.sass`

+This will also let you add new Sass files to the load order.

+# Working with the [PUG][pug-link] files

+The PUG files are created as components.
+These components can be referenced and brought in to quickly build clean markup for your pages.

+# Working with JS

+No specail functions written for this yet.
+I would like to keep js down to a minimum for right now.

 <!-- ======= Links ======= -->